linkerd/website/linkerd.io/content/2/tasks/automating-injection.md

 There are a couple things to note about this feature:

 - Adding the annotation on a namespace will not automatically update all the resources.
-You will need to update the resources in this namespace (for e.g., with `kubectl apply`, `kubectl edit`) for them to be injected.
+You will need to update the resources in this namespace (e.g., with `kubectl apply`, `kubectl edit`) for them to be injected.
 This is because injection happens at admission and on each specific resource.
 Kubernetes will not call the mutating webhook until it sees an update on each individual